A Guide to the Pompidou Centre

 The Pompidou Centre in Malaga opened its doors in April 2015.
 It quickly gained a reputation for cutting-edge art in its permanent collection and thought-provoking temporary exhibitions.
 This together with its iconic multi-coloured glass cube has made it one of the best art museums in Malaga and southern Spain.

-In May 2020, the Pompidou Centre renewed its permanent collection again.
-‘From Miró to Barceló: A Century of Spanish Art’ will be on display until November 2021 giving visitors to Malaga the chance to see work from some of the finest 20th century Spanish artists.
+In April 2022, the Pompidou Centre renewed its permanent collection again.
+A Time of One’s Own – Escapìng the Clock will be on display until October 2023 giving visitors to Malaga the chance to see work from some of the finest 20th and 21st century artists.
 In this guide to the Pompidou Centre in Malaga we offer an insight on what to see at the museum plus essential practical information.

 What’s on display at the Pompidou Centre in Malaga